Artificial reef created off coast of Edisto Island

-A new artificial reef is now in its resting place 13 miles off of Edisto Island.
+EDISTO ISLAND, S.C.
+(WCBD) – A new artificial reef is now in its resting place 13 miles off the coast of Edisto Island.
 The Coastal Conservation Association of South Carolina (CCA) partnered with the Department of Natural Resources and Sea Hunt Boats to create and then sink the artificial reef.

 The barge is 260 feet long, 50 feet wide, and 30 feet deep with old shipping containers are stacked on top.